 If you want a warm evening tea ritual with less caffeine, organic hojicha powder is usually a better fit.
 Hojicha is roasted green tea, with a warmer, toastier flavour and a gentler evening feel.

-Can matcha make you feel jittery?
+Can matcha caffeine make you feel jittery?

 Yes, matcha can make some people feel jittery.